OctoEverywhereDocs/octoeverywhere-api-docs/docs/App-Connection-Usage.md

   - *(uncommon) Temporary* - This API requires beta access that the user doesn't have.
 - **612**
   - *(uncommon) Temporary* - There was an error in the plugin that prevented this service call from being successful.
 Usually caused the a plugin bug, this isn't expected to happen often.
 If a user hits this constantly, they should contact OctoEverywhere support.
+- **613**
+  - *(uncommon) Temporary* - Currently only used by the [Live Links creation API](https://octoeverywhere.stoplight.io/docs/octoeverywhere-api-docs/632a7f5513f9c-create-live-link-for-app-connections) when the `EndWhenCurrentPrintIsComplete` flag is passed.
+The `EndWhenCurrentPrintIsComplete` requires that there be a print running on the printer, and thus this error code is returned if there is no print running.
+In the future, this error code could be used by other APIs, but the API doc for each API would show it.